Ar-maan05/mcp-persist/docs/production.md

 # Deploying mcp-persist in production

-This guide covers what it takes to run an `mcp-persist` backend in production — the gap between "it runs" and "it survives."
+This guide covers what it takes to run an `mcp-persist` backend in production: the gap between "it runs" and "it survives."
 It assumes you have already [chosen a backend](../README.md#choosing-a-backend) and seen the [quickstart](../README.md#quickstart).
 For runnable references, see